spycebot/alex-freberg-cv/static/articles/new-zealand-industry-in-data-10-jul-2025.md

 The goal of this project is to go from online data source to reasonable visualisation of the most outstanding features of the data, via an exploration of the data using our standard tool set.
 Our standard for determining whether the data exploration is complete will be that the visualisation is both reasonable, and holds up to scrutiny by third parties.

-We will choose a dataset is conveniently available, and is in a known file format that is easy to process.
+We will choose a dataset based on it being conveniently available, and it being in a known file format that is easy to process.
 Economic data published by the New Zealand government provides a ready source of data matching these criteria.

 We will attempt to conduct meaningful exploration of our chosen data set, create appropriate visualisations, and then draw conclusions based on mathematical analysis of the data.